aisingapore/PeekingDuck/docs/source/use_cases/zone_counting.md

 There are three main components to obtain the zone counts:
 1. The detection from the object detection model, which is the bounding boxes.
 1. The bottom midpoint of the bounding boxes, derived from the bounding boxes.
-1. The zones, which can be set in the zone count heuristic configurable parameters.
+1. The zones, which can be set in the zone count peek configurable parameters.

 **1. Object Detection**